Blu-ray vs 4K UHD: Key Differences, Pros and Cons [2025 Updated]

 Step 1: To begin, launch DVDFab software and navigate to the Ripper section.
 Insert the desired Blu-ray disc, or utilize the Add option to import an ISO file or folder that is already saved on your computer.

-Step 2: Click on "Choose Other Profile" to select the profile you prefer.
+Step 2: Click on "Choose Other Profile" to select the format and code you prefer.
 Additionally, you have the option to choose specific titles, audio tracks, and subtitles to keep.
 For further customization of the output video, please explore the 'Advanced Settings' and utilize the built-in 'Video Editor'.

 Step 3: You can store your video on your HDD or mobile device.
 Click the Start button, and this Blu-ray Ripper will commence the process of extracting the content from the Blu-ray disc.